 A workers’ compensation claim that involves a pre-existing condition or injury can be particularly complex and challenging.
 So, claiming WorkCover can be fraught with pitfalls.

-It helps if you keep detailed medical records of pre-existing and new injuries.
+It is helpful to keep detailed medical records of both pre-existing and new injuries.
 This documentation supports your case by proving your eligibility.
-People with work injuries often think disclosing a pre-existing condition will automatically lead to a claim denial.
-However, the opposite is usually true because it can add credibility to your personal injury case.
+People with work injuries often think that disclosing a pre-existing condition will automatically lead to a claim denial.
+This is not true.
+But you must provide this information to ensure a credible personal injury case.

 Seeking legal advice can help you: